-NCPs can customize and deliver a wide spectrum of use cases to their customers using NVIDIA hardware and software solutions, along with the Rafay Platform.
-To help NCPs go live immediately, the Rafay Platform provides a wide range of pre-built, ready to use solutions in the default template catalog, each of which can be packaged as SKUs.
-NCPs can additionally deliver specialized use cases by building custom templates through the use of Rafay's environment templates framework.
+Cloud providers can customize and deliver a wide spectrum of use cases to their customers using NVIDIA hardware and software solutions, along with the Rafay Platform.
+To help cloud providers go live immediately, the Rafay Platform provides a wide range of pre-built, readyto-use solutions in the default template catalog, each of which can be packaged as SKUs.
+Cloud providers can additionally deliver specialized use cases by building custom templates by using Rafay's "environment templates" framework.